Structure of the skin

 What is a sunblock?

 A sunblock is a topical product that upon application to the skin reflects the sun’s UV rays, blocking them from reaching the skin by forming a protective layer on its surface.
 The special formula forms a thick opaque layer on the skin’s surface to prevent UV rays from penetrating it.
 This helps in preventing sunburn, which can damage your skin permanently and even result in skin cancer.
-Sunblock is also called a physical sunscreen.
+Sunblock is also called a physical sunblock.
 Sunblock is often visible as a white colour on the skin.
 A sunblock effectively protects from both UVB and UVA rays.
 The ingredients present in a sunblock are zinc oxide or titanium dioxide.

 If your skin is prone to acne, make sure to purchase sunblock labelled “non-comedonal”.
 Sunblock can block pores and worsen acne.